impierce/credential-converter/README.md

 ```
 ## Usage

-The link above contains a youtube video which is a walkthrough of the program.
+The link below contains a youtube video which is a walkthrough of the program.

 https://www.youtube.com/watch?v=TGc2OyFQqXs